10 Dead Giveaways Your Website Was Generated by AI (and How to Fix Each)

 <div className="bg-white rounded-lg shadow-md p-6">...</div>

-3. The animated pulse on the "popular" pricing tier
+3. animate-pulse on the "popular" pricing tier

-animate-pulse on the middle pricing card is so ubiquitous that users have learned to ignore it.
-The pulse signals "this is the AI-default popular tier" rather than "look here."
+</div>animate-pulse on the middle pricing card is so common that users have learned to ignore it.
+The throb signals "this is the AI-default recommended tier," not "look here."
+It also fights the copy: a card that breathes 0.5 Hz forever is noise, not emphasis.

-4. `backdrop-blur-md` on the nav
+4. backdrop-blur-md on the nav

 5. Inter (or DM Sans, or Poppins) as the body font